simonmichael/hledger_site/src/common-workflows.md

 There are lots of ways to use hledger; here is an overview.
 Of course you can mix and match these.
-Also remember always to back up your files periodically to safeguard your data.
+Also remember always to back up your files regularly to safeguard your data.

+## Basic workflows
-## Command line
+### Command line

 At a terminal prompt, run `hledger add` and follow the interactive prompts to enter transactions.
 It will store data in its default location.